vega/vega-label/README.md

 - `offsets`: list of offset values from the bounding box of the **base mark**.
   - From the example above, vega-label will try to place label with offset value 1 first.
   - If it cannot place the label, vega-label will try to place label with offset value 2.
+  - If it cannot place the label, vega-label will try to place label with offset value 1 inside its mark.
+    - **Note**: label will be placed inside its mark if offset is negative.

 - `marks`: list of data of mark; labels will not collide with these marks
   - Right now, vega-label works with `symbol`, `line`, and `rect`.